burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 for (auto i : v)
   std::cout << i;
 ```
 Range-based loops are valid for any type supporting the notion of a range.
-To support range-based for loops one of the following should be valid:
+To support range-based for loops, one of the following should be valid:
 * `obj.begin()` and `obj.end()` are valid C++ expressions
 * `begin(obj)` and `end(obj)` are valid C++ expressions
 * Your container is the built-in array